|

 who.
 They are not greatly distracted with characters' back stories, private

 agendas or deeper motivations.
 Chapters are swift bites, mostly of six or seven pages.
+But paradoxically, Brian’s favourite movie is Shane -- the

 classic, one-man-against-the-odds western in which characters are not